OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-dotnet-how-to-use-azure-functions.md

     public static void Run(CloudBlockBlob myBlob, string fileName, TraceWriter log) {
-        // NOTE that the variables {fileName} here come from the path setting in function.json
+        // NOTE that hello variables {fileName} here come from hello path setting in function.json
-        // and are passed into the  Run method signature above.
-We can use this to make decisions on what type of file
+        // and are passed into hello  Run method signature above.
+We can use this toomake decisions on what type of file
-        // was dropped into the input container for the function.
+        // was dropped into hello input container for hello function.

-        // No need to do any Retry strategy in this function, By default, the SDK calls a function up to 5 times for a
+        // No need toodo any Retry strategy in this function, By default, hello SDK calls a function up too5 times for a
         // given blob.
-If the fifth try fails, the SDK adds a message to a queue named webjobs-blobtrigger-poison.
+If hello fifth try fails, hello SDK adds a message tooa queue named webjobs-blobtrigger-poison.

         log.Info($"C# Blob trigger function processed: {fileName}.mp4");
         log.Info($"Using Azure Media Services account : {_mediaServicesAccountName}");